Queline Meadows

 Università della Svizzera italiana (USI)

-Cartoon Saloon's Irish Folklore Trilogy (GKIDS)
+Cartoon Saloon's Irish Folklore Trilogy (GKIDS Blu-ray box set)

 Cinema Rediscovered Festival